synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 The only subtle point in the send_ws() (that’s short for “send over websocket”) routine up above is the use of a “class” method in the WebSocketHandler class (defined previously).

-Because WebSocketHandler.send_updates() only used class variables, and was itself declared to be “class-wide”, it can be invoked by outside code (like the routine above) without having an actual reference to a WebSocketHandler.
+Because WebSocketHandler.send_updates() only used class *variables*, and was itself declared to be “class-wide”, it can be invoked by outside code (like the routine above) *without* having an actual reference to a WebSocketHandler.

 This next function is invoked when connected SNAP Nodes broadcast (multicast) status() reports.
 WHY this function gets invoked is because we specified so, when we defined that “function dictionary” up above.
 WHY the nodes are sending these reports is a function of their loaded SNAPpy scripts, refer the very first code walk-through in this document.